simagix/vector-openai-mcp/README.md

 # Vector Search + OpenAI MCP Demo

 This project demonstrates how to implement vector search using Sentence-Transformers locally and on MongoDB Atlas, followed by integrating OpenAI’s Model Context Protocol (MCP) for intelligent routing and semantic querying.
+For more details, see the [Gen AI & Vector Search](https://sites.google.com/simagix.com/genai-vector-search) guide.

 ## Table of Contents